APikielny/mannequinchallenge/README.md

     - `convert_frames_to_video_split_screen.sh`: given input frames from multiple models, convert them to a single split screen video.
 You can also overlay text to label each model.
 The "3-way" version of this script splits between 3 videos.
 The "adam_translate" outputs had a different file structure so I ended up duplicating the script, but this isn't really necessary and should be abstracted.
 Also for these scripts, I would sometimes use a least squares alignment among models first to make them look the same.
 Right now, this has to be done manually using the accuracy_metric script: `accuracy_metric_google_gt.py --aligning_adam_translate_videos`.
 This is very hacky and it would be good to abstract this.
 Aligning them to COLMAP would also generally increase contrast which created better videos. `convert_frames_to_video.sh` works for a single frame set -> video.
     - `generate_result_videos.sh`: This runs inference on a model to generate frames, then converts them to video.
 This is different from the above which only do the conversion to video step.

+Different configurations of the model require different amounts of memory.
+For some, the standard 11gb cards on grid are fine.
+For others, the 24gb card is necessary.
+Generally, if I run out of memory, I try the same job but decrease the batch size by a factor of 2, or try using the 24gb card if I wasn't already.
+We also have different data loaders.
+The Latent data loader loads in pairs of images (to constrain them), so it need more memory than loading in single images.
+The data loader can be changed in `train_from_scratch.py`.
+See `loaders/aligned_data_loader.py` for more info.

 ## Explanation of folders in /data/jhtlab/apikieln:
 * `venv-mannequin` is the virtual environment that needs to be activated before training or testing our code.
 It can be activated using